digitranslab/jumpstart/docs/versioned_docs/version-2.30.0/getting-started/quickstart-guide.md

 - Click on the Table component, go to Events in properties panel and add a **New event handler**.
 - Choose **Add new rows** as the Event, **Run Query** as the Action, and `addEmployee` as the Query.

-Now when you click the `+` (Add new row) button, enter the employee data, and click **Save**, the `addEmployee` query will execute, adding the data to the `employees` table in the ToolJet Database.
+Now when you click the `+` (Add new row) button, enter the employee data, and click **Save**, the `addEmployee` query will execute, adding the data to the `employees` table in the JumpStart Database.
 This will be followed by the Table component reloading with the new data.

 </div>